 Another reason why medical tourism is expected to grow and flourish in the upcoming years is because of the availability factor.
 Some procedures like stem cell therapy and certain types of heart valve transplantation are still considered experimental making them ineligible for medical insurance coverage in European countries and the US.
 However, these procedures are readily available internationally at affordable prices.
 Moreover, a lot of American medical travelers go to Mexico for an array of stem cell therapy treatments.

 Medical tourism makes life changing surgeries only a flight away.
 The ease of travel and low airfares provide people unmatched convenience of acquiring the treatment they desire with ease.

 5. Travel Opportunities

-Through the primary motivation to travel internationally is medical treatment for customers, it also offers opportunity for medical tourists to visit exotic destinations.
+Although the primary motivation to travel internationally is medical treatment, it also offers the opportunity for medical tourists to visit exotic destinations.
 Medical tourists can enjoy a relaxing recovery in a beautiful resort setting after the surgery or treatment and if the surgeon allows patients to move, they can enjoy outdoor attractions too.

 6. No Long Waiting List

 Getting treatment abroad spares from long waiting lists!
-You can easily book your treatment outside your country and get it immediately without having to wait in long lines and having to reschedule your treatment.
+You can easily get a treatment outside of your country and get it immediately without having to wait in long lines and having to reschedule the procedure.

 7. Excellent Customer Service